 May 2006 - Overhaul our 'mail this page' script (PHP) due to an injection attack.
 The script now does extensive checks for various injection methods.

 Mid 2005 - progressive conversion to Ruby for all new web development.
 We will keep enhancing the PHP stuff but are not developing anything new in PHP.

-Fall 2004 - Addition of a third level menu for Gecko and Opera 7.4+ users only from both the home page (side pop-out menu) and all other pages (top pop-down-menu).
+Fall 2004 - Addition of a third level menu for W3C browsers (Gecko and Opera 7.4+) only for both the home page (side pop-out menu) and all other pages (top pop-down-menu).

 Fall 2003 - Adoption of CSS for pop-up/pop-down menus for Gecko (Mozilla and clones) and Opera 7.4x+ browsers.
 Change to the graphics in all page banners to reflect the site content.

 2002 - Facelift to make site lighter and cleaner. > 1,000 pages took about 4 hours due to CSS1 usage.
 Initial implementation of table-based liquid page design.
 Addition of drop-down menus on all pages.